Search

 The intention of the Knowledge Clip of the International Criminal Court navigates (1).
 The delicate and often prohibitive and inhibitive language and behaviour related to crimes against humanity and (2).
 How it establishes the rules of conduct for the many nationalities that work within the organisation.
 These very issues are addressed in your 3rd Assignment C, the project which will be discussed later, however important for you to learn so you can apply the theory and experience to your assignment.

-Language Warning: Because The International Criminal Court uses explicit and anatomically correct language as the role is to investigate crimes against humanity, you might feel overwhelmed with some of the language describing cases heard in the Court.
+Language Warning: Because The International Criminal Court uses explicit and anatomically correct language, as the role is to investigate crimes against humanity, you might feel overwhelmed with some of the language describing cases heard in the Court.

-Why does this matter: As up and coming young professionals who are all taking an honours course (Intercultural Communication) with desires to become Company CEO’s, Directors, and generally super successful people, you will be confronted with issues within the workplace that might be either feel inhibitive or extremely prohibitive.
+Why does this matter: As up and coming young professionals who are all taking an honours course (Intercultural Communication) with desires to become Company CEO’s, Directors, and generally super successful people, you will be confronted with issues within the workplace that might either feel inhibitive or extremely prohibitive.
 Imagine having to address a delicate matter like harassment (possibly sexual, gender related, or bullying).
 It would be necessary for you as the person in charge to stay true to the facts, behave in an unbiased manner, and asked pointed questions that lead to a sound conclusion that is fair for all parties involved.
-If asking such questions would feel awkward, because of the cultural and moral norms you hold, then we challenge you to stay in the ZOOM meeting and hear the guest lecturers out, and come to understand the importance of dealing with sensitive issues.
+If asking such questions would feel awkward, because of the cultural and moral norms you hold, then we challenge you to continue with the meeting and hear the guest lecturers out, and come to understand the importance of dealing with sensitive issues.

 An example of crossing boundaries:

-Mr. Kulul (Court interpreter) is from The Democratic Republic of Congo.
+Mr. Kukulu (Court interpreter) is from The Democratic Republic of Congo.
 It would be prohibitive as well as highly inhibitive for him to ever discuss with an African woman any function related to her body.
 Culturally this is taboo.
 However, because he has a very specific role (to allow her to speak in her own language, feeling safe) he interprets her narrative to the Judge without cultural bias.

 Language in context: